GerritCodeReview/plugins_metrics-reporter-prometheus/src/main/resources/Documentation/config.md

 for how to configure the integration with Prometheus.

 plugin.@PLUGIN@.excludeMetrics
-:   String used to exclude metrics from the report.
+:   Regex pattern used to exclude metrics from the report.
 It can be specified multiple times.
-    Parsed as regular expression.
-Note, ^ and $ are automatically added around the string.
+    Note that pattern matching is done on the whole metric name, not only on a part of it.
     By default no metric is excluded.
     For example, to exclude all cache metrics, use: `excludeMetrics = cache.*`

 [Back to @PLUGIN@ documentation index][index]